 Vitamin D has been found to reduce inflammation, support immune function, and keep our bones healthy.
-As athletes, we can put our body under immense pressure, therefore, if we want to find a smart way to enhance our performance and recovery, we could look at our vitamin D levels!
+As youth athletes, our kids can put their bodies under immense pressure, therefore, if we want to find a smart way to enhance their performance and recovery, we could look at our vitamin D levels!

 Considering recent events, scientists have growing evidence to suggest that vitamin D deficiencies may be linked to COVID related hospitalisations.
 This means that our vitamin D level could significantly affect our health and ability to recover from illness!

-As athletes, we want to perform to the best of our ability.
-This means looking after our physical health both inside and outside of sporting situations!
+As parents, we want our sporty kids to perform to the best of their ability.
+This means looking after their physical health both inside and outside of sporting situations!

 What Action Should I take?

-Below are a few quick top tips to boost our vitamin D levels:
+Below are a few quick top tips to boost your children's Vitamin D levels:

-- Incorporate high vitamin D foods into our diet (oily fish, red meat, egg yolks and cereal).
+- Incorporate high vitamin D foods into your kids diet (oily fish, red meat, egg yolks and cereal).

-- Take a vitamin D supplement/tablet if needed, especially during the winter months (we always recommended seeking advice from a doctor first).
+- Give your kids a vitamin D supplement/tablet if needed, especially during the winter months (we always recommended seeking advice from a doctor first).
 PRO-TEEN and NUTRI-TEEN Shakes contain 84% of your child's recommended daily allowance per shake.

 - Get your kids to go outside as much as possible during the summer months as the body can store the vitamin D it makes during this time.
 Be sure to wear sunscreen to avoid over exposure though!